 Avalanche Analysis

-The second anaylsis-script written in Matlab – language is named avalancheanalysis.m.
+The second anaylsis-script written in Matlab – language is named avalancheanalysis_sub.m.
 It focuses on the analysis of the peaks of the MEA- and EEG-signal.
-In order to run the script, open Matlab, switch to the PackageNetlogo/ - folder and type into the command window: avalancheanalysis.m.
-The script will run a peakidentifier and plot the peaks to the signals of the simulation (Fig. 9, 11).
-The second part of the script contains a peakcounter and a module to calculate a fit-curve for the plotted avalanche size (peak size) and its related occurrences (P(s)) (Figure 11, 12).

-Figure 13 shows a comparison of the avalanche analysis of the output of the NetlogoBrainSlideSimulation with a similar analysis of real MEA-data published by Ribeiro{Ribeiro, 2010 #2050}18.
-It is to note that the Netlogo model could generate size distributions that are alike size distributions found in freely behaving (FB) animals and anesthesized rats (see Results).
+In order to run the script, open Matlab, switch to the PackageNetlogo/ - folder and type into the command window: avalancheanalysis_sub.m.
+The script will run a peakidentifier and plot the peaks to the signals of the simulation (Fig. T8 & T9).
+The second part of the script contains a peakcounter and a module to calculate a fit-curve for the plotted avalanche size (peak size) and its related occurrences (P(s)) (Fig. T10 & T11).The avalanche analysis is utilized for a comparison of the avalanche analysis of the output of the NetlogoBrainSlideSimulation with a similar analysis of real MEA-data published by Ribeiro{Ribeiro, 2010 #2050}18.
+It is to note that the Netlogo model could generate size distributions that are alike size distributions found in freely behaving (FB) animals and anesthesized rats (seeFig.
+3b & c).
 The size distributions help to estimate parameter values such as NI_slopev, slopeo_damping, damping, ratio of spontaneous activity, as well as the input type and strength.
-Hence, parameter of the model are adjusted that are major driving forces for switching between the brain states.
+Hence, the parameters of the model that are adjusted are major driving forces for switching between the brain states.